BU-ISCIII/relecov-platform/README.md

 ## Relecov docker installation

-## Install relecov-platform in your server running ubuntu
+## Install relecov-platform in your server (RedHat / CentOs / Ubuntu)
 Before starting the installation check :
 -   You have **sudo privileges** to install the additional software packets that relecov-platform needs.
 -   Database (MySQL/MariaDB) is running
 -   Local server configured for sending emails
 -   Apache server is running on local server
+-   Dependencies:
+     - lsb_release

 #### Clone github repository
 Open a linux terminal and move to a directory where relecov code will be downloaded